77th Primetime Emmy Awards: Winners and nominees

 The winners were announced on September 14, following the Creative Arts Emmys on September 6 and 7.
 With 30 total wins each, HBO and its streaming service HBO Max tied with Netflix to lead all networks and platforms.
 Combined with its nine Creative Arts Emmys, The Studio was the most awarded comedy in a single year with thirteen wins, breaking The Bears record of eleven from the previous year.
 It also surpassed the record for most wins by a freshman comedy series which was previously set by The Bear with ten awards in 2023.
-Seth Rogen won four awards for the aforementioned program to tie Moira Demos, Amy Sherman-Palladino, and Dan Levy for the most wins for an individual in one year.
+Seth Rogen won four awards for the aforementioned program to tie Moira Demos, Dan Levy, and Amy Sherman-Palladino for the most wins for an individual in one year.
 The Pitt became the first medical procedural to win Outstanding Drama Series since ER in 1996.
-Tramell Tillman was the first Black male performer to win Outstanding Supporting Actor in a Drama Series for his work on Severance.
+Tramell Tillman was the first Black performer to win Outstanding Supporting Actor in a Drama Series for his work on Severance.
 At age 15, for his role in Adolescence, Owen Cooper became the youngest male acting winner in Emmy history, breaking a record previously held by Scott Jacoby who won Outstanding Performance by an Actor in a Supporting Role in a Drama in 1973 at age 16 for That Certain Summer.

 Winners are listed first, highlighted in boldface, and indicated with a double dagger (‡).
 (Note: The outlets listed for each program are the U.S. broadcasters or streaming services identified in the nominations, which for some international productions are different than the broadcaster(s) that originally commissioned the program.
 Programs broadcast by HBO or HBO Max were listed under both services in the nominations list; only the original broadcaster is listed below.)
 For simplicity, producers who received nominations for program awards, as well as nominated writers for Outstanding Writing for a Variety Series, have been omitted.